marklogic/flux/docs/api.md

 }
 ```

+## Javadocs

+Please see [the Flux API Javadocs](https://marklogic.github.io/flux/assets/javadoc) for a list of all
+available public classes and methods.

 ## Using the Flux API

 The `com.marklogic.flux.api.Flux` class is the entry point to the Flux API.
 This class has a static method associated